 Many people think that co-ops and condos are apartments since they are residential units in a multi-residence building, and they physically resemble rental apartments.
 However, these are not rentals (unless the unit is being subleased).
 In a sublet situation, the owner of the condo or co-op decides to rent out their unit.
 In that case, it becomes a rental apartment.

-Co-ops and condos may physically resemble rental apartments, but the key difference is they're not rentals.
-It seems that co-ops and condos should, however, be included in the definition of an apartment.
-After all, many of the same apartment living topics apply, and co-op and condo owners often refer to their home as an apartment and include the term in their address (such as "Apt.
+It sometimes seems that co-ops and condos should, however, be included in the definition of an apartment.
+After all, many of the same living conditions apply, and co-op and condo owners often refer to their home as an apartment and include the term in their address (such as "Apt.
 4C").

 What It All Means

-- Meaning #1: A living space in a residential building.
-When people use the term "apartment" this way, it's architectural and without regard to legal ownership issues.
+- A living space in a residential building: When people use the term "apartment" this way, it is an architectural designation and without regard to legal ownership issues.
 The living space may consist of one room or a set of rooms, and it may be one of a few or several such spaces in the building.
-In other words, whether the inhabitants of the space rent or own it, it's still an apartment.
+In other words, whether the inhabitants of the space rent or own it, it is still an apartment.
 This definition includes co-ops and condos.

-- Meaning #2: Any rented living space.
+- Any rented living space.
 This definition excludes living spaces in which the residents are the owners.
-So, co-ops and condos aren't apartments under this definition.
+So, co-ops and condos are not apartments under this definition.
 If the inhabitants of a single-family house pay rent to live there, then (from their perspective) the house is their apartment.